-4.105 Local green space, where designated through a neighbourhood plan or as part of the Local Plan 2, will be protected from inappropriate development in line with national policy.
-This specific national policy is relevant when the presumption in favour of sustainable development is applied to decisiontaking.
-New buildings on local green space are considered inappropriate development except in very special circumstances where the harm is outweighed by the benefits.
+4.105 Local Green Space, where designated through a neighbourhood plan, will be protected from inappropriate development in line with national policy on Green Belt65 land.
+New buildings on Local Green Space are considered inappropriate development except in very special circumstances where the harm is outweighed by the benefits.